JonGitHar/NLP_Unsupervised_Learning/Readme.md

-# Topic Filter Rating of Hawaii Airbnb Listings via Natural Language Processing
+# Enhancing Airbnb Ratings through Natural Language Processing
 Jon Yu

 ## Abstract
 Airbnb has experienced exponential growth since its launch 2008.
 Aided by low mortgage rates in recent years which saw 56% quarter to quarter increase in multifamily unit investments and surge of new landlords (https://capitalcounselor.com/airbnb-statistics/), Airbnb currently observes 14,000 new hosts per month in 2021 (https://capitalcounselor.com/airbnb-statistics/).
 However, becoming a multi-property landlord does not necessarily pave the way to financial independence as the U.S. has reported 50% relative increase in unemployment from July 2019 to July 2021 (https://data.bls.gov/timeseries/LNS14000000).

 As a newly entering entrepreneur who isn't an established superhost, what can you do to appeal to guests and maximize your Airbnb listing's occupancy rate?
 To aid in this pursuit, I decided to launch this natural language processing and unsupervised learning project.
+The end goal is to unravel undiscovered metrics which drive guest enjoyment and overall rating.

 ## Data
 Honolulu, Hawaii, boasts the highest Airbnb occupancy rate in the U.S. at 68% (https://capitalcounselor.com/airbnb-statistics/).
 Hence, the below two data sets from Inside Airbnb (http://insideairbnb.com/get-the-data.html) detailing Hawaii Airbnb's serve as the crux of this project.